github/developer.github.com/content/v3/oauth.md

 repo info, and gists).

 user
 : Read/write access to profile info only.
+Note: this scope includes user:email and user:follow.

+user:email
+: Read access to a user's email addresses.

+user:follow
+: Access to follow or unfollow other users.

 public\_repo
 : Read/write access to public repos and organizations.